adedayojs/vue-particlejs/README.md

 ## Usage

-Once the **VueParticle** components is imported into your app globally or imported, it can be used in templates in the following manner:
+Once the **VueParticle** components is imported into your app globally or locally, it can be used in templates in the following manner:

 * Note